ricebear-org/ricebear-org.github.io/discord.md

 Notes:

-1 - Restricted Mode is when our guild does not let new users to join.

-2 - You can request the Moderation Team to create a public org/channel (joinable in #org-text).
-Private org/channels with restricted access require being an active Supporter.
+1 - You can send a request to Ring 1 to create a custom org/channel.

 ### Ring Promotion/Demotion Guide